-Seagate has used Life Cycle Analysis (LCA) as a management tool for appraising and quantifying the total environmental impact of its products and packaging over the entire life cycle of particular materials, processes, products, technologies, services or activities.
+Seagate has used Life Cycle Assessments (LCA) as a management tool for appraising and quantifying the total environmental impact of its products and packaging over the entire life cycle of particular materials, processes, products, technologies, services or activities.
 Seagate has partnered with WSP Environment & Energy, an independent consultancy firm, to conduct LCAs for each of its core product types.
 The studies have been completed according to the ISO 14040 and ISO 14044 Framework and Guidelines for Life Cycle Analysis.
 They have been 3rd party critically reviewed.

 Overview of LCA